francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 5: List local and environment variables
+# Task 6: Create a local variable

 ## Description
-This script lists all local and environment variables, along with functions.
+This script creates a local variable named BEST with the value "School".